railz-ai/railz-visualizations/README.md

 ## Visualizations Usage

-All you have to do just to import the core component on the page and pass its parameters to access it properties as an element.
+To use the SDK, import the core component on the page and pass its parameters to access its properties as an element.

 <br>

 There are `3` ways to implement the Visualizations SDK

-- Use a generic railz-visualizations container & specify the report type/filters/business info
+- Use a generic railz-visualizations container & specify the report type, filters, and business info
-- Pick a specific report component & pass filter/business info
+- Use a specific report component & pass filters and business info
-- Use a non data fetching component to help your site interactivity
+- Use a non data fetching component to help boost your site's interactivity

 <br>

-Generic React Example
+Generic Container Example (React)

 ```
 <RailzVisualizations